Requirements of PCI DSS Compliance

 Regularly Testing

 All systems have vulnerabilities and new ones are discovered regularly for exploitation.
-So there must be a system in place for the continual testing of securities.
+So, there must be a system in place to continually test securities.
 These include quarterly wireless scans, quarterly scans of external IPs and domains, quarterly internal vulnerability scans, yearly penetration tests for external IPs and domains, and weekly file monitoring.

 Information Security Policy For Personnel

-You must implement a policy for the information security of all your employees, vendors, and contractors.
-This has to be reviewed each year.
-After review, it must be circulated and acknowledged by all personnel.
+It would help if you implemented a policy for the information security of all your employees, vendors, and contractors.
+This policy must be reviewed each year and circulated and acknowledged by all personnel after review.

-Besides these, there are several more requirements of PCI DSS compliance.
+There are several more requirements for PCI DSS compliance.
 Don’t let the process intimidate you.

 %d bloggers like this: